 The procure-to-pay (or purchase-to-pay) cycle is the process in which businesses inquire, request, receive, and then pay for raw goods and services.
 This procure-to-pay process involves numerous tedious steps to complete just one order.

-- Supply management –The process of connecting to and managing supplier relationships for the purpose of ordering.
+- Supply management –The method of connecting to and managing supplier relationships for the purpose of ordering.

-- Requisition – The process of formally ordering a product for fulfillment.
+- Requisition – The internal process of formally getting approval to order a product for fulfillment.

-- Purchase order – Creating a formal order document which contains specific order quantities and requirements.
+- Purchase order – Creating a formal document which contains specific order quantities and requirements for the vendor.

 - Receiving – Accepting the physical shipment and entering the accepted order into inventory, tracking, and accounting systems.

 - Invoice reconciliation – Comparing the invoice to the purchase order to ensure all costs and charges are as expected.